wso2-extensions/esb-connector-salesforcebulk/docs/config.md

     5. From the response that you get, extract the access token to access Salesforce via the created application.
        > NOTE: You will also get a refresh token to renew the access token when it expires.

+### Importing the Salesforce Certificate

+Before you start configuring the connector, import the Salesforce certificate to your EI client keystore.

+* Follow the steps below to import the Salesforce certificate into the EI client keystore:

+    1. To view the certificate, log in to your Salesforce account in your browser (e.g., https://login.salesforce.com), and click the lock on the address bar.
+    2. Export the certificate to the file system.
+    3. Import the certificate to the EI client keystore using either the following command or the EI Management Console:
+    ```
+    keytool -importcert -file <certificate file> -keystore <EI>/repository/resources/security/client-truststore.jks -alias "Salesforce"
+    ```
+    4. Restart the server and deploy the Salesforce Bulk configuration:

 ## Initializing the connector
 Add the following <salesforcebulk.init> method in your configuration: